vmstio/vmstio/docs.vmst.io/content/infrastructure.md

 ### SMTP Relay

-We use Sendmail as our managed SMTP service, for sending new user sign-up verifications, and other account notifications.
+We use Twilo [Sendgrid](https://sendgrid.com) as our managed SMTP service, for sending new user sign-up verifications, and other account notifications.

 Example of `.env.production` configuration settings relevant to SMTP: